Game analytics made simple

 Each event also attaches useful metadata like the player's operating system, game version, window mode and screen size.
 This makes it simple to debug platform-specific issues.

 See which features get used most by comparing event counts over time.
-Track character pick rates, item usage, or where people get stuck.
+Track character pick rates, item usage or where people get stuck.
 Dig deeper with event properties - like seeing if players prefer HP potions over MP potions.

 Monitor player progress with stats